Does age matter with Invisalign?

 Related Articles

-Age is not a barrier when it comes to orthodontic treatment with Invisalign.
-Older adults can benefit from Invisalign treatment, whether they need to correct teeth movement that has occurred over time or address more complex crowding issues.
+Age is not a barrier when it comes to orthodontic treatment using Invisalign aligners.
+Older adults can benefit from this treatment, whether they need to correct teeth movement that has occurred over time or address more complex crowding issues.
+It may take a longer treatment time to yield desirable results for adults compared to younger patients.

 invisalign-aligners-in-storage-case

-What sort of retainers are best for me?
+What type of retainers will suit me?

 • Proven resistance to stains